What is an unsecured business loan in Australia?

 Current Rates and Costs

-Unsecured business loan rates in Australia for 2026 generally range from 12% to 25% per annum for interest rate products, or factor rates between 1.10 and 1.40 for shorter-term facilities.
-The rate you are offered depends on your specific risk profile.
+Unsecured business loan rates in Australia for 2026 generally range from 12% to 25%.
+The rate you are offered depends on your specific risk profile, the loan amount, and the term.

 Lower-risk borrowers — those with 2+ years in business, strong revenue, clean credit, and borrowing modest amounts relative to their turnover — access the lower end of the range.
 Higher-risk borrowers pay more, reflecting the lender's increased exposure.